-As an independent product for planning professionals, urban designers, sector experts (e.g. biodiveristy, transport etc.), civil society groups and individuals, academic groups, government representatives and NGOs as a guiding and self-assessment tool in the following ways: The design principles and tips can be used for reference, checklist, explanatory, and capacity building material for professionals, practically involved in the process of urban transformations.
+As an independent product for individuals, government representatives, professional planners, NGO's and others as a guiding and self-assessment tool in the following ways: The design principles and tips can be used for reference, checklist, explanatory, and capacity building material for professionals, practically involved in the process of urban transformations.
 A matrix format can be created (using the city objectives as the x-axis, and dimensions as the y-axis) and can be formatted as a large mural that serves as a reminder of sustainable design principles and as an idea board to collect other local practices and recommendations at different scales and across different visions.
 "MY Neighbourhood" has been developed in an interative and 'learning by doing' approach.
 There are a number of different ways that these principles have already been applied in practice. • To engage with community groups (such as youth, women, children etc).
 The five city objectives, principles and tips were used to facilitate participation, to help understand the city's current successes, deficits and dynamics.
 2 • As a check list and guide during design workshops.
 It has provided benchmarks for ensuring local scale urban design proposals are reflecting city-wide strategies, SDGs and NUA principles.
 3. During capacity building training sessions, where local partners have assessed their own city functions, plans, strategies and projects, with the guidance of the Urban Lab, and new indicators have been identified specific to that context.